 - 1. Written exams (PEI, PE2).
 Written exams of the learning contents, focused on both practical and theoretical aspects. - Lab assignment of the learning contents (PL).
-The assessment of the laboratory consists of practical assignments that the student must submit and present to the professor in laboratory sessions specifically designed for it.
+The assessment of the laboratory consists of practical assignments that the student must submit and perform a presentation or laboratory test in sessions specifically designed for it.
 In addition, professors can collect evidence of the student's work throughout the laboratory sessions.